NeoLynX-here/openobserve-local-/README.md

 ## 2. OpenObserve Server Installation (Windows)

 OpenObserve OSS ships as a single self-contained binary — no separate database or dependencies to install.
+You can find their official documentation at [openobserve.ai/docs](https://openobserve.ai/docs/).

 ```powershell
 # Download the OSS Windows binary (check https://openobserve.ai/downloads for the current version — v0.91.1 at time of writing)